ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R54]**	BPI Abstraction Layers MUST support Operational Monitoring of an API system.

-In the context of this document, a BPI operational monitoring system of APIs refers to the practice of monitoring APIs, most commonly in production, to gain visibility into performance, availability, and functional correctness.
+In the context of this document, an operational monitoring system of BPI APIs refers to the practice of monitoring APIs, most commonly in production, to gain visibility into performance, availability, and functional correctness.
 These types of systems are designed to help a BPI operator analyze the performance of BPI applications and improve performance.
 Examples are measurements of how long a service takes to execute, how often it is called, where it is called from, and how much of the total time is spent executing the service.

 **[R55]**	BPI Abstraction Layers MUST support an API Portal for provisioning.

 A BPI API portal in the context of this document is defined as a visual or a programmatic presentation that provides information about an API at every stage of its lifecycle.
-A BPI API portal allows operators to expose, document, provision access, and otherwise enable their APIs, and users API to register applications, reset credentials,  provide API feedback, report bugs, etc.
+A BPI API portal allows operators to expose, document, provision access, and otherwise enable their APIs, and users of those APIs to register applications, reset credentials,  provide API feedback, report bugs, etc.

 **[R56]**	BPI Abstraction Layers MUST support an API Gateway with a low latency cache where low latency refers to a cache latency that does not impact the overall BPI system latency.